Survey

 Sky coverage

 ASKAP has a large field-of-view as a result of innovative Phased-Array Feed (PAF) technology developed by CSIRO.
 This allows up to 36 beam directions to be observed simultaneously in a so-called “footprint”.
 RACS-low makes tile observations using the square_6x6 footprint as shown below.
-RACS-mid and RACS-high make use of the closepack36 footprint.
+RACS-mid, RACS-high and RACS-low3 make use of the closepack36 footprint.

 The figure below shows the ASKAP sensitivity over its frequency range.
 The purple line traces the median value of central beams of all 36 antennas.
 Bands affected by radio-frequency interference are shaded grey.
 ASKAP’s three tuning ranges are shown and labelled.
 The proposed RACS bands are shown as orange bars.
-The first RACS data release was taken in “Band 1” (RACS-low1) with a central frequency of 887.5 MHz and 288 MHz of bandwidth.
-RACS “Band 2” (RACS-mid) data has been observed and the first data release and publication is currently being reviewed.
+The first RACS data release was taken in “Band 1” (RACS-low1) with a central frequency of 887.5 MHz and 288 MHz of bandwidth (Note that RACS-low3 shifted the central frequency up to 943.5 MHz where sensitivity is slightly improved).
+RACS “Band 2” (RACS-mid) data has been observed and released.
 RACS “Band 3” (RACS-high) and a second epoch of RACS-low (RACS-low2) have also been observed and an initial pass of processing performed.